 - Flexible scope of works to support necessary changes identified throughout the building works

-Working in partnership with the highly regarded LT McGuiness construction company, Benmax has recently completed work at Victoria University of Wellington undertaking seismic enabling works in the Rankine Brown Building.
+Working in partnership with LT McGuiness, Benmax completed work at Victoria University of Wellington undertaking seismic enabling works in the Rankine Brown Building.
 Following damage sustained in the 2016 earthquake, the building required considerable work to repair damage and bring it up to standard.

 Due to the nature of the project, the scope of work remained fluid throughout and required a high level of communication with the builder.
 This enabled the team to expedite design changes and practical solutions to undocumented changes identified throughout the build ensuring budgets were maintained and the Client PQS was satisfied.